 Writing My Own Programming Language

-Last summer, I was deep into learning C. I loved the control it provided — pointers, memory management, hardware access — but I kept being frustrated by one thing: the boilerplate.
-Every time I wanted to do something that seemed simple, I actually had to write dozens of lines of code.
+Last summer, I was deep into learning C. I loved the control it provided but I kept being frustrated by its lack of clarity; I frequently found myself having to write many lines of code just to accomplish something that was much simpler in Python.

-So I decided to build my own middleground: Phase — a statically-typed, bytecode-interpreted language that combines the expressiveness of high-level languages (like Python) with the explicitness of lower-level languages (like C).
+So I decided to build my own middleground: Phase — a statically-typed bytecode-interpreted programming language that combines the expressiveness of high-level languages (like Python) with the explicitness of lower-level languages (like C).

 Why Build From Scratch?

-Despite the existence of many tools like ANTLR or LLVM that could've made this a lot easier, every part of Phase — from lexer to VM — is fully handwritten.
+Despite the existence and popularity of tools like LLVM that could've made this a lot easier, every single part of Phase — from lexer to virtual machine — is fully handwritten.

-Why?
-Because I wanted to understand each and every part of the pipeline; I didn't want to treat any section like a black box.
-I wanted to control exactly how a line of source code gets converted into tokens, into AST nodes, into bytecode, and then executed by the VM.
-And the only way to truly understand and control something is by building it yourself.
+This is because I wanted to understand each and every part of the pipeline; I wanted to control exactly how a line of source code gets converted into tokens, into AST nodes, into bytecode, and then executed by the VM.
+This allowed me to to shape the language exactly how I envisioned it.

 The Importance of Diagnostics